youknowriad/react-graphql-redux/README.md

 );
 ```

-3- Start using the `query` HigherOrderComponent to provide data to your components
+3- Start using the `query` Higher Order Component to provide data as a prop to your components

 ```js
 import { query } from 'react-graphql-redux';